 One star: This requires a maximum of 5-15% depending on the product category; these products would be certified as natural.

 In addition to this, Na True is actively campaigning for an increase in joint studies of scientific data on natural substances used in cosmetics.

 - Ethical and Environmental Certification Institute (ICEA) – Italy

 Follow the link to find out about the highly regarded Soil Association.

 This article does a really great job of breaking down the different types of certifications and requirements.

 The United States and Canada

-  So, where are standards going?
-Whilst it is difficult to determine, it does seem that for the foreseeable future there are quite a few to choose from.
+So, where exactly are these standards going?
+While it is difficult to determine, it does seem that there are quite a few to choose from for the foreseeable future.
 There is a lot of discussion around, the desire by product manufacturers for one worldwide standard.

-  However, because there are a number of vested businesses associated with different standards and certifications, the chances of this happening in the foreseeable future are probably not going to happen, unless forced upon them by regulation.
+However, because there are several vested businesses associated with different standards and certifications, the chances of this happening in the foreseeable future will probably not happen, unless forced upon them by regulation.